flimflam-austin/hugo-cms-test/site/content/quick_quotes/20200518-businessman-garrett-ostler-who-owns-the-madison-hotel-on-the-edge-of-yellowstone-national-park-which-starts-a-limited-reopening-after-a-covid-19-shutdown-on-monday/index.md

 **LEARN MORE:**

-How the Grand Canyon became a national park (and the one-armed veteran who explored it): [CLICK HERE](https://smarthernews.com/19-02-26-grand-canyon/)al park (and the one-armed veteran who explored it): [CLICK HERE](https://smarthernews.com/19-02-26-grand-canyon/)
+How the Grand Canyon became a national park (and the one-armed veteran who explored it): [CLICK HERE](https://smarthernews.com/19-02-26-grand-canyon/)